nibanks/quic-cibir/draft-banks-quic-cibir.md

 ## Packet Encoding and Routing

+The base QUIC transport protocol provides no way to consistently route long header packets to the correct server in a shared UDP environment.
+The only possibly way a server's infrastructure has to identify which server the client is trying to connect to is the ALPN or SNI, but these are not included in all long header packets.
+Additionally, the destination connection ID in packets sent to the server cannot be used because there is no stateless way determine if the CID is client or server chosen, not to mention the complexities around server chosen CIDs in a load balanced environment (which the client does not necessarily know anything about).

+To achieve consistent routing for these long header packets, the client encodes a well-known identifier into its source connection ID.
+The length and offset of the well-known ID must be pre-agreed upon between the client and server, and is validated via the cibir_encoding transport parameter as described above.
+When the server infrastucture receives a QUIC long header packet on the shared UDP port it uses the well-known identifier to route the packet to the correct server.

+No special routing is necessary for short header packets.
+These packets always use server chosen destination connection IDs, and the logic by which these CIDs and created and interpretted is purely up to the server and server infrastructure.
+The client doesn't need to be involved in this logic beyond the normal use of destination connection IDs.

 # Security Considerations

 The client encodes well-known IDs in the QUIC connection ID that may expose